xeon123/KCNA-notes/5 Kubernetes Deep Dive.md

 ## Container Network Interface (CNI)

 - CNI plugin is essential for the enforcement of NetworkPolicies in Kubernetes.
-	- CNI plugins are responsible for configuring and managing the network interfaces of containers, which includes enforcing NetworkPolicies.
+	- CNI plugins are responsible for **configuring and managing the network interfaces of containers**, which includes enforcing NetworkPolicies.
 	- When a NetworkPolicy is created, the CNI plugin is responsible for **implementing the policy by configuring the necessary network rules to allow or deny traffic**.
 	- When **multiple NetworkPolicies** are applied to a set of pods in Kubernetes, their **effects are additive and cumulative**.
 This means that each policy builds upon the previous ones, creating a more complex set of rules that govern network traffic to and from the pods.
 The resulting policy is the combination of all the individual policies.
 - By **default**, a pod in a Kubernetes cluster without any NetworkPolicies applied to it **can send and receive traffic from any source**.
 This means that there are no restrictions on incoming or outgoing traffic, allowing the pod to freely communicate with other pods, services, and external networks.